tapis-project/documentation/source/technical/files.rst

 :startByte: integer - Start at byte N of the file
 :count: integer - Return this number of bytes after startByte
-:zip: boolean - Zip the contents of the folder
+:zip: boolean - Zip the contents of a folder

 Header Parameters

 :more: integer - Return 1 KB chunks of UTF-8 encoded text from a file starting after page *more*.
 This call can be used to page through a text based file.
-Note that if the contents of the file are not textual (such as an image file or other binary format) the output will be bizarre.
+Note that if the contents of the file are not textual (such as an image file or other binary format), the output will be bizarre.

 ^^^^^^^^^^^^^^^^^^^^^^^
 File Permissions
 ^^^^^^^^^^^^^^^^^^^^^^^

-Permissions model - Only the system *owner* may grant or revoke permissions on a storage system.
+Permissions model - Only the system *owner* may grant or revoke Tapis permissions for paths on a system.
 The Tapis permissions are also *not* duplicated or otherwise implemented in the underlying storage system.

 ++++++++++++++++++
 Grant permissions
 ++++++++++++++++++

-Lets say our user :code:`aturing` has a storage system with ID :code:`aturing-storage`.
+Lets say our user :code:`aturing` has a system with ID :code:`aturing-storage`.
 Alan wishes to allow his collaborator :code:`aeinstein` to view the results of an experiment located at :code:`/experiment1`